Medway Test results

 What to do after you get your results

 If your child was assessed as non-grammar and you're unhappy with the result of the test, you can still apply for grammar schools.
-We recommend that if you wish to do this, you name a mixture of grammar and non-grammar schools on your application form as we will not be able to offer a grammar school on national offer day (2 March 2026).
-Instead, you'll be given the right of appeal for the grammar schools you apply for.
-You can then submit appeal requests after you receive your school application outcome on 2 March 2026.
+We recommend that if you want to do this, you name a mixture of grammar and non-grammar schools on your application form as we will not be able to offer a grammar school on national offer day (1 March 2027).

 Find out more about the appeals process on our appeals page.